-Occupational Objectives: This program is designed to provide proficiency in computer graphics, web page design, and internet/intranet programming for either the first-time student or returning professional.
+Purpose: This program is designed to provide proficiency in computer graphics, web page design, and Internet/Intranet programming for either the first-time professional or returning professional.
 Graduates will be qualified for jobs requiring skills in graphics software, web page design software, languages, and databases.
+A student needs to decide whether they want to specialize on the Microsoft or SUN Java platform when they begin the program.